ibbles/LearningUnreal/Ray Tracing.md

 Mine is stuck on Use Project Setting, the drop-down is grayed out and non-interactible.
 Why?
 Is there another setting somewhere that must be enabled?
+Is it because I'm on Linux, and Unreal Engine 5.0 doesn't yet support Ray Tracing on Vulkan?

+The quality of per-light ray tracing is set with Light > Details panel > Ray Tracing > Samples Per Pixel property.